armantorik/MySupplements/README.md

 ## Description

 As a term project, an E-commerce Website was needed, so Node.js + Firebase were used a Web Application that fulfills:
 Markup : *Create account
           *Login
           *Access, search, filter and select products
           *Add to basket
           *Remove from basket
           *Order the basket
           *Access previous orders
           *Cancel order
           *Access and change profile

-           * For admins (PM and SM):
+          * For admins (PM and SM)
           *CRUD products
           *CRUD orders
           *Access and visualize the statistics